elastic/kibana/packages/kbn-esql-services/README.md

 #### Autocomplete

-This is the complete logic for the ES|QL autocomplete language, it is completely indipendent from the actual editor (i.e. Monaco) and the suggestions reported need to be wrapped against the specific editor shape.
+This is the complete logic for the ES|QL autocomplete language, it is completely indepedent from the actual editor (i.e. Monaco) and the suggestions reported need to be wrapped against the specific editor shape.

 ```js
 import { getAstAndSyntaxErrors } from '@kbn/esql-ast';